 “Halloween became my earliest creative outlet.
 It was a reason, or an excuse to make costumes, do weird makeup, and make elaborate decorations.
 In my opinion it’s the most “creative” holiday for a child, and that in and of itself was as much of a draw as anything else.”

-His child-like curiosity for strange places and knack for getting into unusual situations (ask him about the time he threw a plate of spaghetti on a cop or when he got arrested in high school for possessing guns, easy, they were fake, while shooting a film with friends), is evident in his stylistically distinct work, which includes music videos for bands like Family Band, Crocodiles and Dum Dum Girls.
+His child-like curiosity for strange places and knack for getting into unusual situations (ask him about the time he threw a plate of spaghetti that landed on a cop’s face or when he got arrested in high school for possessing guns, easy, they were fake, while shooting a film with friends), is evident in his stylistically distinct work, which includes music videos for bands like Family Band, Crocodiles and Dum Dum Girls.
 Beyond the music videos, he’s carved out a directorial niche with his stop motion work.
 His travels and creative vision have also lent their hand to photography.
 Sam and close bud Daniel Arnold (also a Milwaukee native) currently have a photo exhibit up at Sky High Gallery in Milwaukee.
 Somehow, with all that in the fold, he found time to co-write the book “Sign Painters,” (available here) based on his upcoming documentary film of the same name, co-directed with Faythe Levine.

 Sam’s apartment on the second floor of a seemingly raggedy building in the Humboldt Park neighborhood of Chicago

-Sam (left) and roommate Dan Yingling in the bold dining room.
+Sam (left) and roommate Dan Yingling in the black dining room.
 Oddfellows ceremonial cloaks (on left) made in the late 1800s and purchased from Chicago’s Agent Gallery. http://agentgallerychicago.com “That place is trouble for me.
 So much great weird shit.
 I went in there for a desk and left with the cloaks.” – Sam

 Painting (right) by the talented Stacey Rozich (also Sam’s girlfriend), who recently had a solo show at the Chicago Urban Art Society http://blog.staceyrozich.com/